djstevenson/slotcar/README.md

 Angles available are:

-* 22.5˚ - C8234
+* 22.5˚ = C8234
-* 45˚ - C8206
+* 45˚ = C8206
-* 45˚ banked - C8296
+* 45˚ banked = C8296
-* 90˚ flat curve - only seems to be supplied in sets.
+* 90˚ flat = only seems to be supplied in sets.
 Model this as two x C8206
-* 90˚ "diamond" crossover - C8203.
+* 90˚ "diamond" crossover = C8203.
 Only to be used in pairs in older ARC Pro sets that powered the two lanes separately.
 More recent power units apply the same power to both lanes, so a single curve crossover is ok.

 #### Radius 3